FFT Education Privacy Notice

 We will retain and process your data for as long as we require it for the purposes for which it was collected or as is otherwise required by applicable law.
 To determine the appropriate retention period for your personal data, we consider the amount, nature and sensitivity of the personal data, the risk of potential harm from its unauthorised use or disclosure, the purposes for which we process it, whether we can achieve our purposes through other means, and the applicable legal requirements.

-In respect of Pupil Data provided by the DfE, we will delete this data:
+In respect of Pupil Data provided by the DfE, we will:

-In respect of School Pupil Data, we will delete this data no longer than 6 months after either:
+In respect of Customer Data, we will delete the data no later than 48 months after termination of the customer’s subscription term.

 In respect of the data of Aspire users, we will delete this data: